OluwaGB/my_git_project/README.md

-some project carried out as a keep growing in the vast knowledge of front end development
+some project carried out as i keep growing in the vast knowledge of front end development